 Oh boy, what a promising title!
 Don’t judge us, if you’re from the sales world, you know that first impressions matter.
-At Walnut, we understand the pains of SaaS sales people - that’s why we created our demo editor - and we wanted to offer up a quick round of valuable tips that’ll help you close deals more efficiently.
+At Walnut, we understand the pains of SaaS sales people - that’s why we created our demo editor - and we wanted to offer up a quick round of B2B closing techniques that'll help you win deals more efficiently.
 After all, your success in sales is our ultimate goal.

 Here's a sneak peek of the article:

 - Do your homework

 - Don’t sell features, solve an issue